-Every Child Can and the Social Media Ban
+Every Child Can and the 2027 Social Media Ban announced

-The government note that this is in response to the State of the Nation survey of more than 14,000 young people, which found that despite being the most digitally connected generation, young people today face some of the highest levels of isolation globally.
+The programme has been developed in response to the State of the Nation survey of over 14,000 young people, which found that despite being the most digitally connected generation, young people today face some of the highest levels of isolation globally.

 The education secretary, Bridget Phillipson, said:

-Every child should be able to enjoy sport and the creative arts, not just the lucky few,” she said.
-“Whether it’s performing on stage, playing sport, exploring nature or getting involved in their community, these experiences build confidence, spark ambition and help young people discover what they are capable of.”
+Every child should be able to enjoy sport and the creative arts, not just the lucky few, whether it’s performing on stage, playing sport, exploring nature or getting involved in their community, these experiences build confidence, spark ambition and help young people discover what they are capable of.

 The culture secretary, Lisa Nandy, said: